 Jason Yormark told us:

 That means a single person can make up to $40K per month from home without investing in inventory.
-Find out how Jason turned Socialistics into a $500K social media marketing agency per year:
+Find out how Jason turned hist company Socialistics into a $500K per year social media marketing agency:

 Another of the most profitable businesses involves creating online courses.
 E-learning is expected to grow at a 14.6% Compound Annual Growth Rate (CAGR) and reach $374.3 billion by 2026.

-Developing an online course can cost as little as a few hundred dollars if you know how to do it yourself, or it can be up to $20,000 per hour, of course, if you are paying others to create it.
+Developing an online course can cost as little as a few hundred dollars if you know how to do it yourself, or it can be up to $20,000, if you are paying others to create it.

 Not only is it relatively inexpensive to start, but people are willing to pay for online courses if they add real value.
-In fact, some of the most recognized learning courses can run up to $5,000.
-Most are under $300 for a course, however.
+Some of the most recognized learning courses charge up to $5,000, but most are under $300.

-Most candle makers have a 40-60% margin if they sell in bulk and even more if they are direct to consumers.
-That makes it a highly profitable venture.
+Most candle makers have a 40-60% margin if they sell in bulk, and even more if they have businesses that are in demand and direct to consumers.
+If you’re asking yourself what is a good business to start, consider this highly profitable venture.
 Check out our interview with Jazmin:

 Payroll services charge a monthly fee for their time plus an additional cost per employee.
 There are two routes to go: